AshleshaMalla/Network-Security-Chatbot/README.md

 # Network-Security-Quizbot

 ## Project Description:
-The project involves implementing a quiz bot with question-answering capabilities using a Large Language Model (LLM).
+The project involves implementing a chat bot with question-answering capabilities using a Large Language Model (LLM).
 The bot is designed to engage with network security documents, specifically from presentation slides, questionaires, quizzes and assignments related to our network security course, serving as a knowledge base.
 Operating locally, the bot addresses security concerns related to data transmission over the internet.
 It can handle multiple-choice questions, true/false questions, and open-ended questions by leveraging the GPT-4 All model for natural language understanding and generation.
 Document embeddings are generated using Hugging Face InstructEmbeddings, and Faiss is employed to create a Vector Database for efficient document retrieval.

 ## Prerequisites (Virtual Environment Setup):
 - Python v3.9